-Playing the Role of the European Hamster in Alsace!24 June 2015
+Playing the Role of the European Hamster in Alsace!24 juin 2015

 In order to raise public awareness, particularly that of children, the GEPMA designed a board game to explain the stakes involved in preserving the European Hamster and biodiversity in agricultural fields, in an entertaining way.